doublesecretagency/craft-googlemaps/docs/guides/required-js-assets.md

 ## Loaded Automatically

 In addition to the Google Maps API reference, there are two [JavaScript files](/javascript/) which are required whenever a dynamic map is present.
 For your convenience, these files will be loaded into the page automatically.

+## Disable Automatic Loading

-To prevent them from being automatically loaded, simply set the `js` option to `false` when creating a map.
+To prevent the required assets from being automatically loaded, simply set the `js` option to `false` when creating a map.

 :::code
 ```twig